Sue's Weight Loss Story

 One Meal a day 1962 - Senior year in HS.
 This is what Dr Eades lost her weight on, by the way, something she and her husband later sold in a modified approach (allowed low carb snacks) as "The Carbohydrate Addicts diet".
 Starved all day, ate moderately at dinner.
 Still exercising daily just as in my lifestyle, walking etc. Lost down to 138.
 But still, I gained it all back by summer.
 Weight after regain: 167

 What I learned: Other kids could eat pizza and pop and not gain while my sitting and even WATCHING them consume these goodies could add a pound to my weight!
 And each time I dieted I lost LESS weight and gained it back sooner.
 What was up with this?
-This is NOT what all the books I read said!
+This is NOT what all the books I read, told me!

-Milk and exercise diet: In the convent in 1964, it was very hot.
+Milk and exercise diet: In the convent in 1964, in summer, it was very hot (no air conditioning in those days!).
 Also the food was different so I ate smaller portions but drank gallons of milk and it was whole milk.
 I also moved a lot more than I did before I entered - walked to school etc. To my surprise I lost 30 lbs without trying.
 Then I got worried about the calories of drinking all that milk.
 I cut down on milk and ate more food.
 Gained back the weight.

 What I learned: The claim that milk may have an enzyme to aid with weight loss might be true.